Our Favorite Food Storage Set!

 There are, of course, certain health risks associated with spoiled foods so always remember to practice food safety and enjoy your foods before their shelf life has expired!

 How to store Soft Cheese to extend its shelf life?

 Proper food storage is very important to extending the shelf life of soft cheeses such as brie cheese, feta cheese, ricotta cheese, cottage cheese, or mozzarella cheese.
 You can help these types of cheeses keep fresh longer by storing them in your refrigerator at 40°F or lower immediately after each use.
 They should also be stored in a tightly closed container or in plastic wrap to keep out moisture and other contaminants.
 Because bacteria grows more rapidly in moist environments, soft cheese does not keep as long as hard cheese.
 Soft cheeses should not be kept out at room temperature for extended periods of time as the cheese will quickly degrade as its temperature increases.

 For a long-term option, you can freeze your soft cheeses for up to six months if you use a freezer safe container BUT it is NOT recommended.
 The texture and consistency of soft cheeses will change if frozen, see our post called can you freeze cheese? for details.

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

 How long does cheese last?
 That depends.
 How long does bread last?
 In general, soft cheese like brie lasts only as long as the quickest expiring ingredient it is mixed with.
-To find out how long those other ingredients are good for, please visit the Dairy, Drinks, Fruits, Grains, Proteins, Vegetables and Other sections of Eat By Date or search below!

 What are our shelf life resources?